-From 19 July the remaining COVID restrictions in England have been lifted, while Scotland has moved to Level 0 and Wales are in Alert Level 1.
+From 19 July the remaining COVID restrictions in England have been lifted, while Scotland moved beyond Level 0 from 9 August, and Wales moved to Alert Level 0 from 7 August.
 As nearly all restrictions are removed and businesses work towards further reopening, employers should remain mindful of advice that continues to emerge.
 Employers must plan and implement any return to the workplace in a way that cares for their people and safeguards their health and wellbeing.

 Although the legal obligation for home working ends for most people in England from 19 July the government recommends a gradual return to offices for employers that choose to implement a return.
 The government advice says that many of those who can work from home are expected to do so over the summer.

 The government advice emphasises that because a new COVID-19 variant is spreading in some parts of England there may be additional regional advice.
 The guidance leaves it to employers to consider the risk within their workplaces and decide which mitigations are needed.
 Whilst most of the guidance remains guidance rather than mandatory rules it is clearly envisaged that in the short term employers will adhere to this guidance.
 It is only in the longer term that the government expects that businesses will need to take fewer precautions to manage the risk of COVID-19.
 The guidance is under government review and will be removed only once it’s safe to do so.

 Employers therefore need to follow the latest guidance combined with being vigilant as they may need to be ready to implement full homeworking again at short notice.

 The ‘Working Safely’ guidance provides precautions that employers can take to manage risk and support their staff and customers.
 It emphasises that employers still have a legal duty to manage risks to those affected by their business including the importance of carrying out health and safety risk assessments and taking reasonable steps to mitigate risk.